basement-lab/scratchpad-python/README.md

 Things like packages _should be_ installed using `pip` from an "Active" environment.

 `shift + command + b` will execute the active file in the VS Code editor.

+`docker-compose up -d --remove-orphans` this will run our docker-compose file which initiates and runs the image(s).